openstack-archive/fuel-plugin-xenserver/doc/source/guide.rst

 3. While many networking setups are expected to work, the following setup is known to work:

-   - Physical machines with two ethernet devices:
+   - Physical machines with three ethernet devices:

     - eth0 / “Access network”: Used to access the XenServer hosts and Fuel Master during setup.
+    - eth1 / “Public network”: Used to connect Node servers to the outside world.
-    - eth1 / “VLAN network”: Carries all traffic during setup + use of OpenStack.
-Untagged packets are tagged at the switch to ensure isolation from eth0.
+    - eth2 / “VLAN network”: Carries all traffic during setup + use of OpenStack.
+Untagged packets are tagged at the switch to ensure isolation from eth0 and eth1.

-   - Two virtual networks
+   - One virtual network

     - VLAN 'A' on eth1 / “PXE network”: Used for node bootstrapping.
-    - VLAN 'B' on eth1 / "br100": Used to give connectivity between VM and router.

 4. To simplify the setup, the fuel master can also be installed on the XenServer hosts (so XenServer hosts can fully control the network setup), but this is not required.
 One example deployment, shown below, makes use of VLAN 19 for the "PXE network" and provides an isolated network for eth1 by tagging any untagged traffic at the switch with VLAN 237